matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 ```

 Called when receiving an event from a client or via federation.
 The callback must return either:
-  - `synapse.module_api.Allow.ALLOW`, to allow the operation.
+  - `synapse.module_api.ALLOW`, to allow the operation.
 Other callbacks
     may still decide to reject it.
   - `synapse.api.errors.Codes` to reject the operation with an error code.
 In case
     of doubt, `synapse.api.errors.Code.FORBIDDEN` is a good error code.